Pbgopinadh/Bash/Ansible.md

 Playbook are the way to ansible automation script. we have to know YAML language to write this playbook. lplaybook are scripted in YAML language.

+no 2 tasks in a play have same name and no two plays in a playbook have the same name.

+## How to execute/run a playbook

+ansible-playbook -i nodes [just the inventory name groups will be provided in the hosts paramter in the yaml] -e ansible_username=ec2-user -e ansible_password=DevOps321 ping-playbook.yaml [playbook name]